ahmad-buhari/python-basics/README.md

       ```

-5. To see check builtin-in modules loaded check.
+5. To check builtin-in modules loaded use the dunder method and to output the properities.

       Loop through `__builtins__.__dict__` and review modules for additional info/
       ```python